 Matsya Purana states the story of the war between Devatas (Demi-Gods) and Asuras (Demons).
 The story mainly consists of Maharishi Bhrigu and Kavyamata, who were the parents of Shukracharya.
 Shukracharya was the great sage Guru of Asuras and gained the mantra of invincibility, ‘Mrita Sanjivani.’
 Lord Indra was the leader of Devas and elected Brihaspati as the head priest of Devas.

-Although, Shukracharya being more capable, it was Indra’s favoritism towards Guru Bhriaspati, due to which he chooses Brihaspati as the chief priest.
+Although Guru Shukracharya is more capable, it was Indra’s favoritism towards Guru Brihaspati, that he chooses Brihaspati as the chief priest.
 Therefore, Sukracharya started favoring the Asuras more as it was a way to take revenge for his partiality.